 AFC offers various exciting sponsorship opportunities available across our programs, including our Annual Exhibit (both live and virtual), our annual Artists for Conservation Festival, our Flag Expedition Program, and our ArtistsForConservation.org website.
-In addition, there are opportunities to support our annual fundraising Gala, and school educational program which is currently offered at the 2013 AFC Festival this fall.
+In addition, there are opportunities to support our school educational program which is currently offered at AFC's annual Festival.

 Artists for Conservation is inviting a limited number of value-aligned corporate partners to support the delivery of this important, and inspirational international event.
-The 2013 Festival will be held from September 28th - October 6th on Grouse Mountain, North Vancouver, BC
+The 2014 Festival will be held from September 27th - October 5th on Grouse Mountain, North Vancouver, BC.

 In partnering with the AFC Festival, your organization will derive the following value: